FraunhoferIOSB/FAAAST-Service/docs/source/about/about.md

 ## Roadmap

-Next milestone is to publish a first 1.0.0 release to Maven Central and DockerHub.
+Next milestone is to release version 1.0.0 to Maven Central and DockerHub.

 Some of the features we are working on include
 -   improve stability/robustness
 -   improve usability
--   implement a file & database persistence in FA³ST Service
--   implement the AASX Server interface
+-   additional implementations of the persistence interface
+	-   file-based (✔️)
+	-   database-backed

+-   support for additional APIs
--   implement the Asset Administration Shell Serialization interface
+	-   Administration Shell Serialization Interface (✔️)
+	-   AASX Server Interface

 ## Contact